jar398/tryphy/README.md

 [Choice of Python test framework](doc/test-framework-choice.md)

-## What these tests are supposed to do
+## TL;DR How to Run

+To run all tests:

+    make

+To run all tests for an individual service:

+    export PYTHONPATH=.
+    python tests/test_tnrs_ot_resolve.py

+substituting in the desired service name (slash becomes underscore).

+## How it works

+There is a tests/ directory containing one test_ python file for each service.
+There is one test for each example in the documentation, plus others for edge cases, range limits, capacity tests, and error conditions.
+For the examples there is a regression test and a test (usual partial) for whether the returned value is correct per the documentation.

+Sitting beneath this is a bit of infrastructure with classes for services, requests (i.e. service + parameters), and exchanges (request
++ response).
+There are a few additional scripts to scrape the examples, obtain the baseline responses for regression testing, and create stub test_ files for the services.

+## Test suite project specification

-Tests will probe (1) whether the API is correctly described in the docs, (2) what happens with edge cases, input range limits, and error-generating conditions such as syntax errors that may be expected to arise deliberately or accidentally in normal use.
+"Tests will probe (1) whether the API is correctly described in the docs, (2) what happens with edge cases, input range limits, and error-generating conditions such as syntax errors that may be expected to arise deliberately or accidentally in normal use.
 Examples of edge